|

 "I AM Wyn," she protested.

-my culture.
+different in my culture.
 17 is more like 170 in terms of emotional development.
-I suppose

-I might be accused of being out of touch with young people, of being an
+I suppose I might be accused of being out of touch with young people,

-old fogey and all that.
-So my opinion of the Backstreet Boys is irrelevant.
+of being an old fogey and all that.
+So my opinion of the Backstreet Boys

+is irrelevant.
 But I know one thing for absolute certain.
 WYN HATES BOYBANDS.
-So I repeat…

-entities.
-In recent years there was Cassandra using Rose to escape her
+taken over by entities.
+In recent years there was Cassandra using Rose

-stretched skin existence, and poor lonely Chloe and the Isolus spore.
+to escape her stretched skin existence, and poor lonely Chloe and the

-Further back he recalled Sarah Jane taken over by the spider queen of
+Isolus spore.
+Further back he recalled Sarah Jane taken over by the spider

-Metebelis Three, Jo, and many other people, hypnotised by the Master,
+queen of Metebelis Three, Jo, and many other people, hypnotised by the

-Polly and Dodo both used by the WOTAN computer.
-Not to mention, he thought,
+Master, Polly and Dodo both used by the WOTAN computer.
+Not to mention,

-grimly, his own brain being invaded more times than he could remember.
+he thought, grimly, his own brain being invaded more times than he could

-diet, change their clothing style and introduce them to a musical genre
+on a crash diet, change their clothing style and introduce them to a musical

 That was a new one.